github/hackathons/Resources.md

 ![Localist2](https://user-images.githubusercontent.com/36594527/118575019-e6e45d00-b7c8-11eb-977b-4cde33c87700.gif)
 ## [Luma](https://lu.ma/)

-Worried about how the users will register for your online hackathon event and get notified.
-We've got you covered with Luma!
+Worried about how the users will register for your online hackathon event and get notified?
+We've got you covered.
 Luma allows you to host delightful events and foster meaningful relationships with events, newsletters, and community analytics.

 ## [Major League Hacking](https://mlh.io/)

 Find out where all the awesome hackathons are running!
 There’s a whole bunch of resources, tips, freebies, and more on their website.
 It’s a must to check out if you’re running a hackathon.